jbcodeforce/kp-data-replication/docs/index.md

 ### Security

-1. As a SRE, I want to understand how the security support to connect client applications to cluster and to replicated topic.
+1. As a SRE, I want to understand how client applications authenticate to source and target clusters.

 1. As a developer I want to design Mirror Maker 2 based replication solution to support different line of businesses who should not connect to topics and data not related to their business and security scope.

 ### Monitoring

 1. As a SRE, I want to get Mirror Maker 2 metrics for Prometheus so that it fits in my current metrics processing practices.

-    The explanation to setup Prometheus metris for mirror maker 2.0 is documented [here](monitoring.md).
+    * The explanation to setup Prometheus metris for mirror maker 2.0 is documented [here](monitoring.md).

 1. As a SRE, I want to be able to add new dashboard into Grafana to visualize the Mirror Maker 2 metrics.

 1. As a SRE, I want to define rules for alert reporting and configure a Slack channel for alerting.

-1. As a SRE, I want to get the Mirror Maker 2 logs into our Splunk logging platform.
+1. [Removed] As a SRE, I want to get the Mirror Maker 2 logs into our Splunk logging platform.

 ### Best Practices

-1. As a developer I want to understand how Mirror Maker 2 based replication address the record duplication.
+1. As a developer I want to understand how Mirror Maker 2 based replication addresses the record duplication.

 1. As a developer I want to design replication solution to minimize the instance of Mirror Maker or being able to scale them if I observe lag into data replication processing.